 - Part 2 - Situationally based writing task

 Choose one of four questions.
-You have to read some input material of no more than 80 words which describes a situation, and write one of the following: an article, a competition entry, a contribution to a longer piece, an essay, an information sheet, a letter, a proposal, a report or a review.
+You have to read some input material and write one of the following: a letter/email, a proposal, a report or a review.

-The CAE Writing Test makes up 20% of the entire exam.
+The Advanced (CAE) Writing Test makes up 20% of the entire exam.

 Your writing is assessed using four criteria:

 - Content - have you answered the question?